alexlarsson/ostreeinit/README.md

 In the localtest directory, put an ostree-based vm image as `image.qcow2`, and extract the kernel used as `vmlinux` and the deployment id used.
-Then you can test ostreeinit like so:
+Then you can test autoinit like so:

 ```
 $ mkdir -p build